 Studies have shown heightened estrogen activity after consumption of beer, wine, and bourbon.
 Alcohol triggers a release of estrogen while depressing testosterone, which can create a short-term impact on hormones.
 With heavy drinking, this can create a chronic imbalance of hormones.

 The hops in beer contain a phytoestrogen that especially disrupts natural hormones.
 This is one reason for the beer belly; too much beer is not only high in calories but it’s also high in estrogen, which “holds on” to belly fat.
+You might want to try the Dherbs detox water recipe to help eliminate any stubborn belly fat.

 High fatty and carb foods increase bodily inflammation and raise estrogen levels.
 Be aware of processed foods like pastries, white bread, pretzels, fried foods, and other heavy carbs.
 You want to incorporate carbs and fats into a well-balanced diet—but opt for healthy carbs and fats like avocados, olive oil, and vegetables.